-The FreeStyle Libre is a type of continuous glucose monitoring (CGM) system that doesn’t require a blood sample from a finger stick.
-It’s manufactured by Abbott, a well-known company that produces other diabetes-related products, as well as nutritional beverages and baby formula.
+The FreeStyle Libre is a continuous glucose monitoring (CGM) system that doesn’t require a blood sample from a finger stick.
+It’s manufactured by Abbott, a company that produces other diabetes-related products, nutritional beverages, and baby formula.

 The Food and Drug Administration (FDA) approved the FreeStyle Libre in 2017 for adults only.
 Since then, newer versions of the monitor have been produced for adults and children with type 1 and type 2 diabetes.

-Instead, the monitor works via a small sensor that’s placed just below the surface of your skin.
-To get your glucose reading, you need to place the accompanying screen monitor above the system.
+Instead, the monitor works via a small sensor placed just below the surface of your skin.
+You need to place the accompanying screen monitor above the system to get your glucose reading.